Earn rent from solar panels installed on your land or roof

 Why work with Lumicity?

-Lumicity has successfully taken 50MW of solar projects through planning, of which most are now constructed and operational.
+Lumicity has successfully taken 67MW of solar projects through planning, of which most are now constructed and operational.
+That is enough to provide power for 15,000 average British households.
 Landlords like working with Lumicity: we know what needs to get done to take projects through the complex process of getting planning permission, grid connection approval and getting them built.

 Michael Gurney of North Norfolk Business Centre writes: